wjkmartin/cinebot/README.md

 # cinebot

-A new take on the now commonplace "rate movies + machine learning" app.
+My take on the "rate movies + machine learning" app.

 Currently a work in progress.
 Uses Express and MongoDB.